 Set up a science journal routine

-As you plan beginning of the year science activities, set up a journal routine.
+As you plan science at the beginning of the year, set up a journal routine.
 Whether you use blank composition books or make lesson response journals for each science unit you teach, have your students keep a science journal.
 Students can use these to record new vocabulary, write to explain procedures, take notes, record data, and plan experiments.

 Introduce the steps of the scientific method